Public Spaces, Parks, Streets & Sidewalks

 8. Peeing or pooping in public or on public property

-Is it illegal to pee or poop in public or on public property?
+Is it illegal to pee or poop in public or on public property in California?

-Yes.
-In Los Angeles it is illegal to urinate or defecate in or on any public street, sidewalk, alley, plaza, beach, park, public building or other publicly maintained facility or place, or in any place open to the public or exposed to public view, except when using a proper toilet or portapotty hidden from public view.13LAMC 41.47.2
+More specifically, in Los Angeles it is illegal to urinate or defecate in or on any public street, sidewalk, alley, plaza, beach, park, public building or other publicly maintained facility or place, or in any place open to the public or exposed to public view, except when using a proper toilet or portapotty hidden from public view.31LAMC 41.47.2

 9. Private streets